som-shahlab/ehr_ml/doc_src/source/setup.rst

 *********************************************

 There are three important necessary datasets for performing ehr_ml extractions:

 1. You must first have a clinical dataset in OMOP form.
 One example accessible synthetic clinical dataset is the OMOP SynPUF dataset available at http://www.ltscomputingllc.com/downloads/.

 2. The clinical dataset must have an attached OMOP vocabulary.
 Normally this comes with the dataset itself, but in the case of SynPUF this must be downloaded seperately from https://athena.ohdsi.org/.
 Make sure to perform the CPT4 postprocessing step after downloading.

 3. You must have a recent copy of UMLS.
 This can be obtained from https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html.

-4. You must have a copy of the latest General Equivalence Mappings.
+4. You must have a copy of the latest General Equivalence Mappings for both ICD9 diagnoses and procedures.
 These can be downloaded from https://www.cms.gov/Medicare/Coding/ICD10/2018-ICD-10-CM-and-GEMs and https://www.cms.gov/Medicare/Coding/ICD10/2018-ICD-10-PCS-and-GEMs.
 (Merge the two folders.)

 *********************************************
 Fixing SynPUF Data